Relativistic Quantum Information of Anyons: Entanglement Entropy and Negativity of bosons and fermions

-Although $\rho_{b}$ is infinite-dimensional, it is block diagonal ($\rho^{(n)}_{b}$), allowing it to be diagonalized block by block, and its eigenvalues to be found.
-The entanglement entropies for the above density matrices, Eqs. (\ref{eq:4}) and (\ref{eq:5}) are plotted in Fig. (\ref{fig:1}) (for $\omega_{f}=\omega_{b}=1$).
+Although $\rho_{\textmd{b}}$ is infinite-dimensional, it is block diagonal ($\rho^{(\textmd{n})}_{b}$), allowing it to be diagonalized block by block, and its eigenvalues to be found.
 To quantify the entanglement of this system, we compute the logarithmic negativity \cite{vidal2002computable} defined as follows: